-A conformal coating is a specialty polymeric film forming material that protects circuit boards, components and other electronic components from adverse environmental conditions arising from corrosive atmospheres, humidity, heat, fungs and contamination such as dust and dirt.
+A conformal coating is a specialty polymeric film forming material that protects circuit boards, components and other electronic components from adverse environmental conditions arising from corrosive atmospheres, humidity, heat, fungs and contamination such as dust and dirt, they also mitigate the risk of short circuits stemming from the expansion of tin whiskers.

 5 common types of conformal coatings are available.
 How do you choose the right one for your application?